zyiks/twiz/docs/privacy.md

 ### HOW CAN I CONTACT YOU IF I HAVE CONCERNS ABOUT YOUR BOT?

-If you have any concerns you can contact us in the forum thread or send me a DM on the website (https://forum.tribalwars.net/index.php?threads/twiz-unofficial-discord-bot.283086/)
+If you have any concerns you can contact me in the forum thread or send me a DM on the website (https://forum.tribalwars.net/index.php?threads/twiz-unofficial-discord-bot.283086/)

 ### HOW CAN I REQUEST DATA TO BE REMOVED?